-As I’ve been working with groups of golfers over the past several months in my new online golf school, How to Improve Your Consistency from Tee to Green, there’s been a lot of discussion around what it means to really trust your swing.
+As I’ve been working with groups of golfers over the past several months in my new online golf school, there’s been a lot of discussion around what it means to really trust your swing.
 Without trust, you can’t fully commit to a shot plan.
 Without trust, you can’t swing with confidence and freedom.
 Without trust in your swing, you’ll never consistently play great.

 So what does it mean to trust your swing?